Aperiodicity, rotational tiling spaces and topological space groups: Homotopy groups

 Since rational projection method patterns have stable tiling spaces with finitely generated cohomology \cite{GaHuKe13}, we obtain the following:

 \begin{corollary} Let $T$ be a rational projection tiling.
 Then there is a canonical surjection $\sigma_* \colon \Gamma \twoheadrightarrow ASG$. \end{corollary}

-In the most general case, for example when $\EE$ is a solenoid and $H^1(\Om_t)$ is no longer finitely generated as a group, the translation module typically vanishes.
-One nevertheless still has the Fourier module, corresponding to $H^1(\EE)$, with its $G_\pm$-action.
-With similar constructions to before, the pro-group $\ph_1(\Om_t)$ will still determine
+In the most general case, for example when $\EE$ is a solenoid and $H^1(\Om_t;\Z)$ is no longer finitely generated as a group, the translation module typically vanishes.
+One nevertheless still has the Fourier module, corresponding to $H^1(\EE;\Z)$, with its $G_\pm$-action.
+With similar constructions to before, the pro-group $\ph_1(\Om_t,T)$ will still determine

-and the extension of $G_\pm$ by $H^1(\EE)$ is a subgroup of the extension of $H^1(\Om_t)$ by $G_\pm$ by \cite{BKS}.
+and the extension of $G_\pm$ by $H^1(\EE;\Z)$ is a subgroup of the extension of $H^1(\Om_t;\Z)$ by $G_\pm$ by \cite{BKS}.

-In conclusion, the pro-group $\sg$ is generally richer than the $ASG$ or its analogue to the degree that $\ph_1(\Om_t)$ is richer than $\pi_1(\EE)$.
-The \asg\ is of course generally distinct from the $ASG$, not least it being a non-abelian invariant.
+In conclusion, the pro-group $\sg$ is generally richer than the $ASG$ or its analogue to the degree that $\ph_1(\Om_t,T)$ is richer than $\pi_1(\EE)$.
+The \asg\ is of course generally distinct from the $ASG$, not least it being a non-abelian invariant on the translational component.

-\begin{remark} In practice, the topological space group $\Gamma$ and its related objects are hard to compute in general: even the shape fundamental group $\ul\pi_1(\Om_t)$ of the translational hull is unknown in most dimensions greater than 1.
+\begin{remark} In practice, the topological space group $\Gamma$ and its related objects are hard to compute in general: even the shape fundamental group $\il\pi_1(\Om_t,T)$ of the translational hull is unknown for most tilings in dimensions greater than 1.
 The observations of this section however suggest variants that still retain new information, but are more readily accessible to computation.
 We note two possibilities, as follows, but leave these constructions for further investigation elsewhere.

-First, there is a homological analogue: as the point group $G_\pm$ acts on $\Om_t$ and hence $\ul\pi_1(\Om_t)$, so it acts on the homology $\ul H_1(\Om_t)$ and we may form the extension
+First, there is a homological analogue: as the point group $G_\pm$ acts on $\Om_t$ and hence $\il\pi_1(\Om_t)$, so it acts on the homology $\il H_1(\Om_t)$ and we may form the extension

 a homological analogue for $\Gamma$.
 In the stable, finitely generated case, as in Theorem \ref{stableASG}, this gives an S-MLD invariant which again surjects onto the ASG, by the same argument as above.
 For the non-stable case the pro-group analogue, or the cohomological object